Iznoanygod/Iznoanygod/README.md

 About Me
 * Junior at Rutgers University New Brunswick
-* Major in Electrical Engineering, Computer Science
+* Major in Electrical & Computer Engineering, Computer Science
 * Minor in Mathematics

 Hobbies and Interests